-Construction of a new upperclassman residence hall complex began in July 2019 and will be completed for the 2020-2021 academic year, with a projected occupancy date of August 1.
+Construction of a new upperclassman residence hall complex began in July 2019 and was completed for occupancy in August, 2020.

 Located on a circular drive recently named Garland Lane in honor of retired Dean of Admissions Anita Garland, the 38,000-square-foot complex is positioned in the woods to the west of Whitehouse Quadrangle.
 Apartment-style residence halls and a community building overlooking Chalgrove will be linked by footpaths and a central courtyard area that harnesses the location’s natural beauty.

 Student leaders offered feedback throughout the planning process; as a result, the complex will include complete kitchens and separate living rooms—amenities in which upperclassmen have expressed interest.
 The five residence hall buildings will house approximately 150 students.